BIVROST/360WebPlayer/DEVELOPMENT.md

 sudo gem install compass
 ```

-On recent MacOS, you might need to install `compass` to a different directory if using preinstalled ruby:
+On recent MacOS, you might need to install `compass` to a different directory if using pre-installed ruby:
 ```
 sudo gem install -n /usr/local/bin compass
 ```